Optimized maintenance scheduling

 for improved uptime and production

 Maintenance scheduling can be tricky.
 Many organizations perform either too much maintenance too early, or too little too late.
-Both carry serious negative consequences.
-The first leads to unnecessarily high maintenance costs.
-The second may cause unpredictable equipment failure which could undermine production.
+Both carry serious negative consequences: the first leads to unnecessarily high maintenance costs, while the second may cause unpredictable equipment failure which could undermine production.

 DSO/Maintenance saves time and effort by automatically scheduling preventive, corrective, time-based, or breakdown maintenance work orders.
 It works with your computerized maintenance management system to optimize maintenance schedules, maximizing maintenance productivity ("time on tool") while ensuring that operations are not unnecessarily interrupted.

 Replacing hours of manual effort, the DSO optimizer balances trade-offs and ensures that all operational business rules and constraints are met in your maintenance schedule.
 The benefits?

 - Efficient, effective maintenance scheduling, eliminating the need for multiple applications or spreadsheets and time-consuming manual calculations